-- 1) The development of footpath and cycle routes which link Flimwell, Ticehurst and Stonegate will be supported. - 2) Improvements to the network footpaths and cycle routes across the neighbourhood area must ensure they are safe, convenient and comfortable.
+- 1) Plans for a pedestrian route, linking Flimwell and Ticehurst will be investigated by Ticehurst Parish Council and relevant landowners. - 2) Developments that create and improve footpaths and cycle routes for Flimwell, Ticehurst and Stonegate will be supported. - 3) Improvements to the network footpaths and cycle routes across the neighbourhood area must ensure they are safe, convenient and comfortable. - 4) Footpath widening and resurfacing where necessary will be encouraged.